lambe-lang/specification/README.md

 }
 ```

 In this implementation for `Option a` we use a type named `self`.
 In fact self denotes the type of the receiver which is `Option a` in this case defined thanks to the `for ...` declaration.
-Furthermore implementations are
+Furthermore, implementations are
-given for each option data type i.e. None and Some.
+define for each option data type i.e. None and Some.

 ### 2.3 Data type in action